macloo/python-beginners/week01/README.md

 7
 ```

-Until about halfway through chapter 1, Sweigart has us using the interactive Python interpreter.
+Until about halfway through chapter 1, Sweigart has us using the interactive Python interpreter, as seen above.
 Then he switches to writing a program in a file, which he assumes we will run in IDLE.
 However, we write our code in [Atom](https://atom.io/) and run it in Terminal (or PowerShell on Windows).

 ## Do not use IDLE to run your scripts